 Our President and Patrons act as ambassadors for our charity using their extensive networks across the county and beyond.

 The Board of Trustees are volunteers who have overall responsibility for the effective governance of the charity and for setting the long term strategy.
 Bringing with them vast experience in many fields, they offer support, guidance and a shared ethos for making a difference in the lives of children and young people in need.

 Clive is the leading Kent Property Auctioneer practising in Kent for 50 years and has been involved with many children’s charities either as President or Chairman for 25 years.
 He is a Fellow of the Royal Institution of Chartered Surveyors and was recognised by the Kent Excellence in Business Awards for his Outstanding Contribution to Business in Kent in 2016.
 He is also a member of the National Association of Valuers and Auctioneers.
 Clive is a well known after-dinner speaker, charity auctioneer and a Kent Ambassador.
 He has been one of our Independent Visitors for young people in care.
 In 2017, Clive’s contribution to the county of Kent, both in terms of business and his voluntary work, was recognised when Kent County Council presented him with the Kent Invicta Award.

 Russell is a retired stockbroker who lives in Rochester.
-A Deputy Lieutenant of Kent, he is the Senior Warden of the Rochester Bridge Warden’s Trust.
+A Deputy Lieutenant of Kent, he is the link DL for the Medway Towns.